The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Data

 We search for theoretical analogues of RQG in the \flares\ simulations, which are described in detail by \citet{FLARES-I} and \citet{FLARES-II}. \flares\ is a suite of hydrodynamical zooms, based on a large $(3.2\ {\rm cGpc}^3)$ dark matter only simulation \citep{CEAGLE} that contains a number of rare environments.
 Forty spherical regions of radius $14/h\ {\rm cMpc}$ were selected from this box and re-simulated using the AGNdT9 variant of the \eagle\ model \citep{crain_eagle_2015, schaye_eagle_2015}, which best recovers the properties of group and cluster gas.
 At $z \sim 4.7$, these regions span overdensities $\delta + 1 = -1 \to 1$, with over representation towards the extremes to capture the most massive systems at early times.
 Global distribution functions are calculated after weighting each region to account for this preferential sampling \citep[See][section 2.4 and table A1]{FLARES-I}.
 Dark matter and initial gas particle masses of $9.7\times10^{6} \ \rm{M}_{\odot}$ and $1.8\times10^{6} \ \rm{M}_{\odot}$ respectively, coupled with a $2.66 \ \rm{ckpc}$ gravitational softening length, are more than sufficient to resolve massive galaxies.
 This approach makes \flares\ the ideal dataset in which to search for unique objects like RQG that may only form within extreme environments.

-Synthetic photometry and spectra of \flares\ galaxies are forward modelled from their particle properties using \synthesizer\ \citep{Lovell_2025, Roper_2025}, accounting for the physical and dynamical properties of stars and gas.
+We generate new synthetic spectra and photometry of \flares\ galaxies for this analysis.
+These are forward modelled from particle data using \synthesizer\ \citep{Lovell_2025, Roper_2025}, accounting for the physical and dynamical properties of stars and gas.
 Models of AGN emission are still highly uncertain \citep{Wilkins_2025}, so black hole particles are excluded.
 We do not expect AGN to contribute significantly to the combined luminosity at these redshifts, particularly given the highly centrally concentrated dust distributions in massive galaxies in \flares\ \citep{FLARES-IV, FLARES-IX}.
 The sample is limited to subhalos consisting of at least one hundred star particles, ensuring that they are well resolved.
 Observables are measured within a $30 \ \rm{pkpc}$ aperture that captures the majority of the flux, but will not include distant gravitationally bound particles that are unlikely to be segmented observationally.
 Stellar particles are assigned spectra using the \texttt{BPASS-v2.2.1} \citep{BPASS2.2.1} SPS models, which include binary systems and the young stars expected to be commonplace at high redshift.
+These models do not include $\alpha$-enhanced spectra.
 We assume the stellar initial mass function of \cite{ChabrierIMF}, ranging from $0.1-300 \ \rm{M_{\odot}}$.
 Reprocessing due to nebular gas is added post facto using the photoionisation code \texttt{Cloudy} \citep{Cloudy17.02}, adopting the recipe of \cite{Wilkins_2020} which assumes an escape fraction $f_{\rm{esc}} =0$.
 Dust attenuation is modelled using the line of sight (LOS) model of \cite{FLARES-II}, in which stars are obscured by intervening gas particles assuming a dust optical depth derived from their metal density \citep{Vijayan_2019}.
 Additional attenuation is applied to stars formed in the most recent $10 \ \rm{Myr}$, to account for young stars still embedded within their dense birth clouds \citep{Charlot_2000}.
 Observer-frame photometry is finally derived from the appropriate NIRCam transmission curves and spectra resampled onto the NIRSpec wavelength grid using the \texttt{SpectRes} package \citep{Carnall_2017}.
 Both adopt the \cite{Inoue_2014} treatment for intergalactic medium (IGM) absorption.